 if $N \left ( \frac{\varepsilon}{2 \alpha}, \delta \right ) \geq 2$, and satisfying:

 if $N \left ( \frac{\varepsilon}{2 \alpha}, \delta \right ) = 1$. \end{theorem}

 Note that $\varepsilon \mapsto N(\varepsilon,\delta)$ is a decreasing function when $\delta\in(0,1)$.

 The proof can be found in Appendix \ref{sec: proof of teo INV MNN}.
-The idea of the proof is first construct a MNN that approximates the powers $A^{2^k}$, then another responsible of the product \eqref{eq: Neumann sum as product} and finally, using the Neumann series for an appropriate number of terms ($2^{N(\frac{\varepsilon}{2\alpha}, \delta)+1}$ concretely), we get the desired MNN.
+The idea of the proof is first construct a MNN that approximates the powers $A^{2^k}$, then another to compute the product \eqref{eq: Neumann sum as product}, and finally, using the Neumann series for an appropriate number of terms ($2^{N(\frac{\varepsilon}{2\alpha}, \delta)+1}$ concretely), we get the desired MNN.

-\begin{remark} As stated in Remark \ref{rm: inverse as Neumann sum}, we could construct a $\varrho$-MNN that approximates any matrix $A \in \R^{d\times d}$ such that
+\begin{remark} As stated in Remark \ref{rm: inverse as Neumann sum}, we could construct a $\varrho$-MNN that approximates any matrix $A \in \R^{n\times n}$ such that

-where is $P \in \R^{d\times d}$ is a fixed invertible matrix.
-But for simplicity of the statement and proof, we stick to the case $P = \alpha \op{I}_d$. \end{remark}
+where is $P \in \R^{n\times n}$ is a fixed invertible matrix.
+But for simplicity of the statement and proof, we stick to the case $P = \alpha \op{I}_n$. \end{remark}

-\begin{remark} For the particular case $\varrho = \ReLU$ and $\alpha = 1$, estimates \eqref{eq: INV MNN weights} and \eqref{eq: INV MNN layers} can be written as
+\begin{remark} For the particular case $\varrho = \ReLU$ and $\alpha = 1$, estimates \eqref{eq: INV MNN weights} and \eqref{eq: INV MNN layers} can be written as:

 where $C > 0$ is a constant and

 This result presents various improvements with respect to prior work, concretely \cite[Theorem 3.8]{kutyniok2022theoretical}.
 Although the number of layers is asymptotically worse, the upper bound on the number of weights on \eqref{eq: MNN INV ReLU weights*} is an improvement over theirs.
 The exponent on the dimension of the input matrices is reduced from 3 to $\log_2 7$ and the factor is $\log_2 m(\varepsilon, \delta)$ instead of $m(\varepsilon, \delta) \log_2^2(m(\varepsilon, \delta))$.
 In parentheses, even if we have $m(\varepsilon, \delta)$ instead of $\log_2 m(\varepsilon, \delta)$, it is still an improvement if we compare the expanded expression $m(\varepsilon, \delta)\log_2(m(\varepsilon,\delta))$ to $m(\varepsilon, \delta)\log_2(m(\varepsilon,\delta))\log_2^2(m(\varepsilon,\delta))$.
 The first change comes from the use of the Strassen algorithm for matrix multiplication, while the second is due to the use of the identity \eqref{eq: Neumann sum as product}. \end{remark}